 Ignacio Rodó always wanted to be a troubadour.
 Unfortunately, he was born several centuries too late, so he had to make do with being a filmmaker instead.

 The spaniard likes telling stories, creativity, irony, subtext, minimalism and humor on set, as well as lower case letters.

 Since directing his first short film in 2007, he has experimented with all of the possible ways to tell a story, which has led him to direct all kinds of formats, screens, and even stages.
 The only thing he has never tried his hand at, is acting.
 For the sake of the industry and the world, he has promised never to try.

-When he realized giving awards is as rewarding as getting them, he started serving as a jury member for a number of different festivals, including Filminute in 2015; Crominute, Underexposed and Meters in 2016; Free Speech in 2020; and Short of the Year in 2018; and Free Speech in 2020.
+When he realized giving awards is as rewarding as getting them, he started serving as a jury member for a number of different festivals, including Filminute in 2015; Crominute, Underexposed and Meters in 2016; Free Speech in 2020; and Short of the Year in both 2018 and 2022.

 Last and certainly least, he has a hard time writing bios, but he gathered his courage to write this one.

 +34 695 806 286